Cleopatra (1912 film): Production

-Cleopatra was the first film produced by Helen Gardner's production company, The Helen Gardner Picture Players, located in Tappan, New York.
+Cleopatra was the first film produced by The Helen Gardner Picture Players, Helen Gardner's production company, located in Tappan, New York.
 Gardner created the company in 1910 after finding success in a series of early 1900s Vitagraph shorts.

 The film's budget was $45,000 (approximately $ today) and featured lavish sets and costumes (Gardner also served as the film's costume designer and editor).
 Gardner used the natural Tappan scenery for outdoor shots in addition to sets.

 Releases

 Upon its release, Cleopatra played in opera houses and theatres.
 The film was also featured in a theatrical roadshow accompanied by a publicist, manager and a lecturer/projectionist.

-In 1918, Gardner filmed additional scenes and re-issued the film to compete with the 1917 adaptation released by Fox and starring Theda Bara.
+In 1918, Gardner filmed additional scenes and re-issued the film to compete with the 1917 adaptation released by Fox starring Theda Bara.

 Reception

-Film critic Dennis Schwartz described it as "energetic" while giving it a B− rating.
+Film critic Dennis Schwartz described it as "energetic", giving it a B− rating.

-The film is recognized by American Film Institute in these lists: